DeeJack/NovelReview/README.md

 - Provide details like the last chapter read, tags, and your review
 - Search and sort your library based on title, tags, and description

+## Changes in version 0.1

+- Separated the backend in different files for clarity
+- Migrated to TypeScript the backend
+- Fixed a few minor bugs (height of images in library, "show more" button)

+## TODO

+- Add support for movies
+- Add support for anime

 ## Prerequisites

 - NodeJS